apache/nuttx/configs/stm3210e-eval/README.txt

     from the other, however, in that it uses the NxConsole driver to host the NSH shell.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    Some of the differences in this configuration include these settings in the defconfig file:
+    2. Some of the differences in this configuration include these settings in the defconfig file:

        These select NX Multi-User mode:

          CONFG_NX_MULTIUSER=y
          CONFIG_DISABLE_MQUEUE=n

        The following definition in the defconfig file to enables the NxConsole
        driver:

          CONFIG_NXCONSOLE=y

-    The appconfig file selects examples/nxconsole instead of examples/nsh:
+       And this selects apps/examples/nxconsole instead of apps/examples/nsh:

-      CONFIGURED_APPS += examples/nxconsole
+         CONFIG_EXAMPLES_NXCONSOLE=y

-    Other configuration settings:
+       Other configuration settings of interest:

+         CONFIG_HOST_WINDOWS=y               : Windows
+         CONFIG_WINDOWS_CYGWIN=y             : with Cygwin
          CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : NuttX buildroot under Linux or Cygwin CONFIG_LCD_LANDSCAPE=y              : 320x240 landscape

   pm:
   --